Struggling with Chromatic Aberration?

 These changes are due to chromatic aberration which can be corrected by using Photoshop or Lightroom, but time is always of the essence.
 Why waste it on the correction of such defects when you can spend that time doing what you love?
 If you can learn what this error is and how to avoid it then you can save yourself a lot of your time and energy.

 Let’s understand the problem first before you learn how to fix it.
 It’s important to know how this phenomenon occurs before you can learn how to avoid it.
-Chromatic aberration occurs when the light gets refracted differently while passing through the lens and it does not coincide with the focal length.
+Light gets refracted differently while passing through the lens and it does not coincide with the focal length.
 This way, it falls behind or before the focal length of the lens and this is how such errors occur.
+This is when chromatic aberration occurs.

 Focal length is the point where all the light wavelengths passing through the lens are supposed to meet but sometimes the “meeting” does not happen.
 All this depends on the aperture you choose, the construction of your lens and also the light intensity.
 Light is composed of 7 different wavelengths so after refraction through the lens, if they do not meet at a common point, the color aberration is inevitable.